Meat, Poultry and Fish

 - Freshly juiced vegetables and fruit: Some people juice to get extra nutrients into their diet.
 However, juicing too much can actually cause health problems.
 Limit to 1 cup per day, choose a higher ratio of vegetables to fruit, and drink alongside a meal with plenty of fat and protein.

-- Natural Sweeteners: raw honey, fruit juice, dried fruit, grade B maple syrup, maple sugar, molasses, evaporated cane juice, sucanat, coconut sugar, tamarind paste and carob powder.
+- Natural Sweeteners: raw honey, fruit juice, dried fruit, date sugar, maple syrup, maple sugar, molasses, evaporated cane juice, sucanat, coconut sugar, tamarind paste and carob powder.

 - Ideally: choose organic.